19h47/publications/README.md

 ## Description

-__Images__ allow you to turn your Instagram's post into a custom post type Image.
+__Publications__ allow you to turn your Instagram's post into a custom post type Image.

 ## Installation